The Nissan Leaf Electric (Hatchback): The Complete Electric Car Buying Guide For India

 In terms of performance, the front-wheel drive Nissan Leaf (39kWh) achieves 0-100 km/h in 7.9 seconds (max power: 150 PS/ torque: 320 Nm).
 The 59 kWh variant is faster and achieves 0-100 km/h in 6.9 seconds (max power: 217 PS/ torque: 340 Nm).
 The 59 kW has a 157 km/h top speed compared to 144 km/h for the 39 kWh variant.
 The EV offers one-pedal driving (to include regenerative braking).
 Of course, the electric car also benefits from instant torque.

+Bottom-line, electric driving is good for the environment and the wallet!
 The Nissan Leaf is not available in India.

 PROS CONS